PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 Behavior Alert Form

-Each behavior instance will be addressed individually and it will be determined if the behavior deems appropriate to be dismissed from the program.
-In some cases, it becomes necessary to dismiss a child from the school age program immediately, this is based on safety for self and safety for others.
+Each behavior instance will be addressed individually, and it will be determined if the behavior deems appropriate to be dismissed from the program.
+In some cases, it becomes necessary to dismiss a child from a YMCA program immediately.
+This is based on the safety for self and safety for others.
 If this occurs, parents will be asked to find alternative care immediately.
-No child will be dismissed without the benefit of a conference between parent and staff first.

 RATIO

 The YMCA follows CDHS guidelines for the State of Colorado.
-The YMCA has a 1:15 ratio for school age childcare and camp.
+The YMCA has a 1:15 ratio for Out of School Time, Full Day Outs, and Summer Day Camp.
 A 1:10 ratio is in effect during swimming.
-The YMCA CANNOT in any circumstance offers a 1:1 or anything less than a 1:15 ratio of staff to child.
-If you are registering for an Out of School Program, the child must be turn the age of 5 by the first day of program.
-In this instance of enrolled children that are 4, the ratio will be 1-12.
+The YMCA CANNOT in any circumstance offer a 1:1 or anything less than a 1:15 ratio of staff to child.
+If you are registering for an Out of School Time program, the child must be the age of 5 by October 1st.
+In the instance of enrolled children that are age 4, the ratio will be 1:12

 PREVENTION OF CHILD ABUSE

 The YMCA is committed to a vigilant effort to safeguard and enhance the lives of young persons entrusted to our care.
 Every reasonable effort is made to reduce risks to children.
-Staff are trained, supervised and evaluated in the prevention of child abuse.
-As current information about child abuse demonstrates, there are no documented procedures to eliminate this risk.
-Nevertheless, the growing body of information about the nature, prevalence and effects of child abuse has created an enhanced awareness for childcare providers, families and the general community.
-The YMCA has in place a detailed training and reporting program.
+Staff are trained and supervised in the prevention of child abuse.
+All YMCA Youth Development staff are mandated reporters and must report any suspected child abuse to the State.

 BABYSITTING

-YMCA staff and volunteers are not allowed to baby sit or transport children at any time outside of the YMCA program.
-Please assist us by NOT requesting staff to baby sit your child.
+YMCA staff and volunteers are not allowed to babysit or transport YMCA children at any time outside of the YMCA program.
+Please assist us by NOT requesting staff to babysit your child.

 COMMUNICATION WITH STAFF

-Each YMCA childcare site has a director in charge of that program.
-If you have a message or concern and are unable to reach that person, the area director assigned to childcare programs may be contacted.
-Please ask your site director for the necessary phone numbers.
+Each YMCA childcare site has a site supervisor in charge of that program.
+If you have a message or concern and are unable to reach that person, the area Senior Manager assigned to childcare programs may be contacted.
+Please refer to the Parent Board for additional contacts.

 PARENT INVOLVEMENT